 Manuscript Review Program

-If you have a piece you’ve been working on but don’t know how to finish, or you want some valuable feedback before submitting your work for publication, the CNF manuscript review program is a great opportunity to get insight from a working professional writer.*
+If you have a piece you’ve been working on but don’t know how to finish, or you want some valuable feedback before submitting your work for publication, the CNF manuscript review program is a great opportunity to get insight from a working professional writer or editor.*

 This program is designed to help you with a project that needs an honest read, an unbiased opinion, and a healthy dose of constructive criticism.
 Each manuscript review includes: